Hakima-Muktar/Bati_Bank/README.md

 Handled high-cardinality categorical features with frequency or target encoding.

-✅ Proxy Target Variable Since explicit default labels were missing:
+# ✅ Task -3  Proxy Target Variable Since explicit default labels were missing:

 Constructed a proxy target based on: